Yosimaril/CourseEnrollment/README.md

     <h2>Overview</h2>
   </header>
   <p>
-    Komiku is a feature-rich comic reading application that provides a seamless experience for users to discover and enjoy comics.
-It includes functionalities such as user registration, comic categorization, chapter-based reading, and a community interaction system through comments and ratings.
+    CourseEnrollment is a compact learning project for practicing full-stack development with Go and Nuxt.
+It focuses on the core flow of browsing courses, building a course plan, and handling role-based access for students and administrators.
   </p>
   <p>
-    The project is built using Flutter for the mobile app and a PHP-based backend, demonstrating a full-stack integration with state management and real-time data fetching.
+    The backend uses Gin, Redis, and JWT to keep the API fast and secure, while the frontend uses Nuxt to present a clean interface for course management and enrollment workflows.
   </p>
   <p align="right"><a href="#readme-top">Back to top</a></p>
 </section>